dosidw/datanucleus-test-jdo/README.md

 test-jdo
 ========

+# contains creating OR-query example

+If the collection used in a query as parameter is of a db object type, it seems to create OR instead of IN queries.
+Neither the IN nor the OR queries are parameterized.

+Parts of log for the OR queries:

+	Parameter ParameterExpression{param} is being resolved as a literal, so the query is no longer precompilable Not caching the datastore compilation since some parameters are evaluated during the compilation and arent present in the final datastore-specific query
+	SELECT 'mydomain.model.PersonData' AS DN_TYPE,A0.ID,A0."NAME" FROM PERSONDATA A0 WHERE (1 = A0.PERSON_ID_OID OR 2 = A0.PERSON_ID_OID OR 3 = A0.PERSON_ID_OID OR 4 = A0.PERSON_ID_OID)

+# original:

 Template project for any user testcase using JDO.
 To create a DataNucleus test simply fork this project, and add/edit as necessary to add your model and persistence commands.
 The files that you'll likely need to edit are